nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Exam Preparation/RallyRacing/README.md

 	If the race car comes across a position marked with "T" this is the tunnel.
 The race car goes through it and moves to the other position marked with  "T" (the other end of the tunnel).
 The car passes 30 kilometers for the current move.
 The tunnel stays behind the car, so the race route is clear, and both the positions marked with "T", should be marked with ".".

 	If the car reaches the finish line - "F" position, the race is over.
 The tracked race car manages to finish the stage and the following output should be printed on the Console: "Racing car {racing number} finished the stage!".
 Don’t forget that the car has covered another 10 km with the last move.

+### Input:

+	On the first line you will receive N - the size of the square matrix (race route) On the second line you will receive the racing number of the tracked car On the next N lines, you will receive the race route (elements will be separated by a space).
+	On the following lines, you will receive directions (left, right, up, down).
+	On the last line, you will receive the command "End".